Ihimbru-K/Facial-recognition-smart-door-lock-with-python-and-arduino/README.md

 # Smart-door-lock-using-python-OpenCV-tensorflow-arduino
-This was implemented using openCV, and arduino.
+This was implemented using openCV and arduino.